 Our first major event was in 1997, the celebrations of the bi-centenary of the completion of the navigation.
 This was organised jointly with the IWA and Chelmsford Borough Council.
 Boats on the navigation were joined by trailboats from all over the country for the IWA National Trailboat Rally, a procession of boats and the unveiling by the mayor, of a plaque to Richard Coates, the engineer who was in day to day charge of the navigation's original construction.

 Since that time, the Chelmer Canal Trust has been very active; events have been promoted, surveys contributed to, and measures taken to benefit the long term survival of the navigation.
-Details of all our activities can be read in our latest newsletter or the online archive of our newsletters.
+Details of all our activities can be read in the online archive of our newsletters.

 The Chelmer Canal Trust does not send any email spam, and does not wish to receive any.